 Forecast verification is performed for radar reflectivity at 0300, 0400, and 0500 UTC, and for low-level mesovortices at 0400, 0420, and 0440 UTC; the latter times correspond closely to tornado reports received during this event at 0354, 0426, and 0443 UTC (see section 2 of SXJ11).
-Given the 2-km horizontal grid spacing used, tornado-scale circulations cannot be resolved, we therefore focus on prediction of resolvable low-level circulations linked to the observed tornadoes, rather than on the tornadoes themselves.
-With the 2-km horizontal grid spacing used, the mesovortices (Trapp and Weisman 2003) which were present in this case can be resolved.
+Given the 2-km horizontal grid spacing used, tornado-scale circulations cannot be resolved; therefore we focus on prediction of resolvable low-level circulations linked to the observed tornadoes, rather than on the tornadoes themselves.
+With the 2-km horizontal grid spacing used, the mesovortices (Trapp and Weisman 2003) that were present in this case can be resolved.

-Because convective cells are highly localized, even small displacement errors in a stormscale forecast can result in very low objective skill scores when verified on a point-by-point basis, even though the forecast being scored may still be quite valuable to researchers and operational meteorologists (Baldwin et al. 2001; Schwartz et al. 2009).
-To alleviate this problem, Schwartz et al. (2009) applied a probabilistic "neighborhood" approach following Roberts and Lean (2008), where the probability of an event (e.g., radar reflectivity > 40 dBZ; rainfall rate > 2.0 cm/hr; hail mixing ratio > 0) at a grid point is determined by conditions at all grid points within a given radius of influence r from that grid point; this collection of points comprises the neighborhood for the selected grid point.
+Because convective cells are highly localized, even small displacement errors in a storm-scale forecast can result in very low objective skill scores when verified on a point-by-point basis, even though the forecast being scored may still be quite valuable to researchers and operational meteorologists (Baldwin et al. 2001; Schwartz et al. 2009).
+To alleviate this problem, Schwartz et al. (2009) applied a probabilistic "neighborhood" approach following Roberts and Lean (2008), where the probability of an event (e.g., radar reflectivity > 40 dBZ; rainfall rate >

+2.0 cm h^{-1} ; hail mixing ratio > 0) at a grid point is determined by conditions at all grid points within a given radius of influence r from that grid point; this collection of points composes the neighborhood for the selected grid point.
 In this study, as was done in Schwartz et al. (2010), the neighborhood is extended to include all grid points on the same model level within the radius of influence from every ensemble member.
-Thus, drawing from Schwartz et al. (2009; 2010), the forecast probability (P_i) of an event at the ith grid point of the ensemble forecast is defined by:
+Thus, drawing from Schwartz et al. (2009, 2010), the forecast probability (P_i) of an event at the ith grid point of the ensemble forecast is defined by where N is the unique collection of all points composing the neighborhood for point i and B_j is the binary probability at the jth grid point of the neighborhood, defined to be 1 if the event was observed at that grid point and 0 if it was not.
+Schwartz et al. (2010) call P_i the neighborhood ensemble probability; further discussion can be found in that paper.

-$$P_i = \frac{1}{N} \sum{j=1}^{N} B_j \tag{1}$$
+$$P{i} = \frac{1}{N} \sum{i=1}^{N} B{i}, \tag{1}$$